 If you don’t inspect the windows you could fix one problem but overlook another contributing issue.
 Then, you’re back at square one and going through the process all over again a few months later.
 It’s always better to over-test than to not do enough.

 Pull back your window curtains and raise your blinds.
 Pay close attention to the seams around the perimeter.
 Do you see any light coming in through a seam?
 Do your curtains move a bit when the wind is blowing outside and your windows are closed?
-Even the slightest gap in windows can expand to a much larger and costly problem.
-If you see something odd, make a note of it and include it on the next step—heading outside to check your exterior.
+Even the slightest gap in windows can expand to a much larger and more costly problem.
+If you see something odd, make a note of it and include it in the next step—heading outside to check your exterior.

 Just as you did with the interior inspection, you’re looking for gaps in the frame around the window.
 Also, look to see if the caulking is done properly or see if it has cracked.
 If your window is a single pane check the seal between the sliding panes to ensure it’s not cracked either.
 If you notice that it is, you’re dealing with a water leak or an air leak—maybe both.